The-Node-Forge/jwt-utils/docs/static/PROJECTMARKDOWN.md

 </div>

-**JWT Utils is a lightweight, framework-agnostic Node.js package for generating, verifying, and managing JSON Web Tokens (JWTs).
-Designed for security and ease of use, it provides robust JWT authentication support for Express, Fastify, Koa, and other frameworks.
-Ideal for developers building secure APIs and authentication systems.**
+**A fast, lightweight Node.js JWT library for generating, verifying, and managing JSON Web Tokens (JWTs).
+Supports authentication and token-based authorization for APIs built with Fastify, Koa, and Express.
+Ideal for securing web applications, handling user authentication, and implementing role-based access control.**

 ---